imhicihu/IMHICIHU-Biblioteca/README.md

                                                  (...) a single JSON file can be used as a database.
 # IMHICIHU-Biblioteca

+* _Quick summary_: an application for search digital records through up our library
-* The goals proposed and achieved have been minimalism in its design, consistency with other tools soon to appear, and speed of response
+* The goals proposed and achieved have been minimalism in its design, consistency with other tools and speed of response
 * This repo is a living document that will grow and adapt over time
 <BR></BR>
 ![graphics.png](images/2023-09-11.gif)